 Entering the New Zealand Market: Considerations for Grocery Brands

-Written by: Will Gordon
+Written by: Will Gordon, Commercial Director at Incite

 New Zealand’s grocery market is a duopoly dominated by two influential retail groups.
 This concentration creates both challenges and opportunities for brands aiming to enter the market.
 With specific regulatory frameworks and logistical considerations, understanding the nuances of this sector is crucial for success.
 Aspiring entrants must be prepared to navigate the competitive dynamics and establish strong relationships to effectively position their brands and products across two major channels: